AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2023/2023-03-17-laid-off-reflections-lessons-learned/laid-off-reflections-lessons-learned.md

 - Take some me-time.
 Give yourself time to process your feelings.
 This is one of the few times in your life when you get to be alone with your thoughts and can truly unwind.
 Every time I was laid off, it was a coincidence that I was about to go on a holiday.
 This enabled me to take a step back and recharge before taking a new job.
 - A job search is a numbers game, so keep applying and don't take the rejection personally.
 Most importantly, don't stop applying till you sign an offer letter.
 - The company might employ pressure tactics to get you to leave but do not yield.
 Either negotiate a severance or [talk to a lawyer, or you will most likely get a horrible deal](https://twitter.com/GergelyOrosz/status/1620038048913444866).
+- Finally, remember that you are more than your job title and organisation.

 ## Final Thoughts